killthebuddh4/gadfly/README.md

 1. I started writing some endpoints and events, starting from the ground up "boot a network.".
 I need to just keep going with this: implement the core endpoints/events/operations that need to get done.

 2. Write down the core data model and protocol, clean up (among other things) this README.

+# Notes 2024-05-03

+Continuing to drill into the core.
+I'm pretty happy because I'm not spinning in place, getting stuck, feeling lost (like I have been in the past).
+Rather, I feel like I've developed (and am continuing to develop) a very solid/robust mental image of what the system is supposed to look like.
+I feel like I'm drilling down into something that I know is there and I'm inching my towards.

+The very next thing I need to think about is the relationship between:

+- a node
+- a group of nodes
+- an edge
+- a group of edges
+- parameters, feedback, and values
+- a "decision"
+- a "computation"